Witiko/expltools/README.md

 ## Usage

-You can use the tool from the command line as follows:
+You may use the tool from the command line as follows:

 ```
 $ explcheck [options] [.tex, .cls, and .sty files]
 ```

-You can also use the tool from your own Lua code by importing the corresponding files `explcheck-*.lua`.
+You may also use the tool from your own Lua code by importing the corresponding files `explcheck-*.lua`.

 For example, here is Lua code that applies the preprocessing step to the code from a file named `code.tex`:

 ``` lua